Georgia Motorcycle Accident Lawyer

 Through a GA motorcycle injury claim, you can pursue compensation for:

 - Your pain and suffering damages.

-As an injured victim, your claim must demonstrate how your accident was the direct result of another party’s negligence.
+As an injured victim, your claim must demonstrate how your accident was the direct result of another party’s negligence to recover fair compensation.
 This is where the photographs, eyewitness testimonies, and official accident report you collected at the accident scene come into play.

-They are evidence you can use to support your claim.
-You will also need to provide evidence that demonstrates the financial damages you suffered, such as your medical bills, documentation of your lost wages, and evidence to support your claim for pain and suffering damages.
+They are evidence you can use to support your motorcycle accident injury claim.
+You will also need to provide evidence that demonstrates the financial damages you suffered, such as your medical expenses, documentation of your lost wages, and evidence to support your claim for pain and suffering damages.

 In Georgia, the statute of limitations for most personal injury cases is two years from the date of the accident.
 Your motorcycle accident lawyer can explain to you if a different limit applies to your case.